First Study of the Nuclear Response to Fast Hadrons via Angular Correlations between Pions and Slow Protons in Electron-Nucleus Scattering: Event selection and observables

 Similar to Refs.~\cite{CLAS:2021jhm,CLAS:2022asf,PhysRevC.111.035201}, we selected events with $Q^{2}>1$~GeV$^{2}/c^2$, $W>2$~GeV/$c^2$ and $2.3<\nu<4.2$~GeV.
 Here, $Q^{2}$ is the square of the four-momentum transfer from the electron to the struck nucleon,

 is the magnitude of the four-momentum of the virtual photon+struck nucleon system, where $m_p$ is the mass of a proton, $\nu=E-E'$ is the energy transfer, and $E$ and $E'$ are the beam- and scattered-electron energies.
+The cuts on $Q^2$ and $W$ are conventional for DIS measurements.
+The minimum cut on $\nu$ is just above the minimum value of $\nu$ possible with these cuts on $Q^2$ and $W$.
+The maximum value of $\nu$ corresponds to a cut on the inelasticity, $y\equiv\nu/E<0.84$.

 We selected events with a ``leading'' pion, defined as having fractional energy $z_1=E_h/\nu>0.5$~\cite{HERMES:2005mar,CLAS:2022asf,PhysRevC.111.035201}, where $E_h$ is the energy of the pion.
-Following Refs.~\cite{CLAS:2022oux, Hen:2014nza}, we required the proton to have momentum greater than 350~MeV$/c$ so that it could be well-reconstructed.
+The purpose of this cut is to increase the likelihood that the pion originated from the struck quark and to avoid ambiguity on which pion in the event is considered ``leading''.
+Following Ref.~\cite{Hen:2014nza}, we required the proton to have momentum greater than 350~MeV$/c$, since the proton detection efficiency drops off below this threshold.
 The maximum proton momentum in our accepted $\pi p$ event sample was about 2.7 GeV$/c$.
-In order to ensure that the azimuthal angles of both particles are well defined, we further required that both the proton and the leading pion have transverse momenta (defined with respect to the momentum-transfer vector $\vec q$) greater than 70~MeV$/c$.
+In order to ensure that the azimuthal angles of both particles can be reconstructed with reasonable resolution, we further required that both the proton and the leading pion have transverse momenta (defined with respect to the momentum-transfer vector $\vec q$) greater than 70~MeV$/c$.

 We selected events within the range $0.0<\Delta Y<3.0$, where $\Delta Y\equiv Y_\pi-Y_p$ is the rapidity separation between the pion and the proton.
 Here, $Y_\pi$ and $Y_p$ are the rapidities of the pion and the proton, respectively, each given by